 Careers and Earning Potential

 Upon completion of the Psychology concentration, students are well-prepared for graduate study in psychology and related fields.
 An advanced degree and certification is required to practice as a licensed psychologist.
 According to the U.S. Bureau of Labor Statistics, the job outlook for psychologists is strong.
-Job prospects within the field of psychology are expected to increase by 15 percent through 2016.
 Demand for psychologists will continue to be particularly high in schools, hospitals, social service agencies, mental health centers, substance abuse clinics, private practices, and consulting firms.
 In 2006, the median salary of clinical, counseling, and school psychologists was $59,440, with the highest 10 percent earning more than $102,730.

 The UH West O‘ahu Psychology Club is a general interest club that provides an opportunity for students to network and learn about careers in psychology, local employment/internship opportunities and graduate schools.
 In addition, students develop leadership, organizational and other professional skills, as well as enjoy fellowship through social and fundraising activities outside of the classroom.
 Students may also apply for membership to Psi Chi, the International Honor Society in Psychology, which is affiliated with the American Psychological Association.
 Its purpose is to encourage, stimulate and maintain scholarship in psychology and to promote scientific advancement in the field.